What Are the 5 Main Benefits of Retinol?

 What Type of Retinoid Should I Use?

 In addition to retinol, there are many other types of retinoids available on the market.
 Those with particularly sensitive skin may want to consider beginning with retinoid esters (e.g. retinyl palmitate) before working their way up.
 Adapalene is an over-the-counter product particularly well-suited to those with acne, as it works to slow excessive growth and desensitize the skin to inflammation.
-People looking for something stronger, however, may want to consider prescription options, such as those offered through our membership program.
+We don't offer different products through our membership program, just 30% off participating brands.
+However, you may want to consider prescription options, such as those offered through our membership program.

 When Will Retinol Start Working?